On Think Tanks organises the School for Thinktankers, an initiative aimed at inspiring the next generation of think tank leaders.

 Sulamba Shaaban.
 Chief administrative and finance manager at Science Technology and Innovation Policy Research Organization (STIPRO) in Tanzania

 Sulamba holds a bachelor of commerce in accounting from the University of Dar es Salaam and a master’s in business administration specialised in finance from the Open University of Tanzania.
 She is also a certified public accountant registered by the National Board of Accountants and Auditors of Tanzania.
-Currently Sulamba works as a chief administrative and finance manager with the Science Technology and Innovation Policy Research Organization (STIPRO) in Tanzania.
-Before joining STIPRO, she worked with the Tanzania Insurance Regulatory Authority as a senior finance and administrative officer for three years.
+Currently, Sulamba works as a chief administrative and finance manager with the Science Technology and Innovation Policy Research Organization (STIPRO) in Tanzania.
+Before joining STIPRO, she worked with the Tanzania Insurance Regulatory Authority as senior finance and administrative officer for three years.
 She has also worked at the Dar Es Salaam University- College of Education (DUCE) as the senior internal auditor and as an external auditor with Ernst and Young Tanzania.

 Thomas Cheney.
 PhD candidate on space law and policy at Northumbria University and executive director of the Centre for a Spacefaring Civilization in the UK